7 Secrets Bartenders Don't Want You To Find Out

 While their talents of mixing up unique concoctions and filling up pints of beer perfectly to the rim are greatly appreciated, you'd be surprised to know a few of the sneaky tricks bartenders pull on their customers.
 Some of them are looking to rack up more tips, while others are trying to save money on waste behind the bar.

-Either way, your bartender would rather you not find out about these six secrets that frequently happen behind the bar.
-Keep reading to find out their tricks, and next, don't miss the 8 Worst Fast-Food Burgers to Stay Away From Right Now.
+Either way, your bartender would rather you not find out about these 7 secrets that frequently happen behind the bar.
+Keep reading to find out their tricks.

 Some ignore expiration dates